Frontier Group Holdings Inc. (ULCC)’s latest performance is not what we had anticipated - News Daemon

 Frontier Group Holdings Inc. (ULCC) Performance Highlights and Predictions

 In its latest quarterly report, released on 3/30/2023, the company reported earnings of -$0.06 per share, which was $0.1 higher than the consensus estimate of $0.26.
 In terms of return on equity, this company recorded -19.55% in contrast with 50.0% return on Investment (trailing twelve months).
-This company achieved a net margin of -1.11 while generating a return on equity of -7.12.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of 0.38 per share during the current fiscal year.

 According to the Wall Street analysts, stocks earnings will be around 64.80% per share during the next fiscal year.